ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 received during any monitoring period; see {{time}}.

-Senders can ensure that their use of network capacity remains within throughput advice using a lowest rate algorithm as follows.
+Senders can ensure that their use of network capacity remains within throughput advice.

-To operate this algorithm,
-the minimal state that an application -- which is often, but not always a sender -- maintains is
-* the current rate limit,
-* any state necessary to monitor throughput
-  (that is, throughput usage state, such as the state in {{sliding-window}}), and
-* the time at which that rate limit was last updated.

-When updated advice is received:

-* If the signaled rate is the same as the current rate, set the last update time to the current time.

-* If the signaled rate is higher than the current value,
-  then:

-  * If the time since the last update is greater than the monitoring period, the current rate limit is increased to the received value and the last update time is set to the current time.

-  * Otherwise, the throughput advice is not applied.
-    An implementation can optionally remember throughput advice, so that it might increase send rates more quickly, but this is not necessary
-    as long as there are frequent opportunities to receive updated throughput signals.

-* If the signaled rate is lower than the current value, set the current rate limit to match the advice, optionally discard all rate monitoring state, and set the last update time to the current time.

-Applications MAY discard throughput usage state when reducing rates.
+Applications MAY discard throughput usage state when they receive throughput advice that indicates a reduced rate.
-Otherwise, data that was sent at a higher rate might force the available rate to zero; see also {{policing}}.
+Otherwise, data that was sent at a higher rate might force the available rate to zero for the remainder of the monitoring period; see also {{monitoring}}.

+The relatively long duration of the monitoring period means that this is preferable to disabling sending completely.
-Even though loss of information about recent send rate might result in temporarily exceeding the rates indicated by throughput advice, the relatively long duration of the monitoring period means that this is preferable to disabling sending completely.
+The cost is that loss of information about recent send rate might result in temporarily exceeding the rates indicated by throughput advice.
+In comparison,
-Applications retain throughput usage state when increasing state.
+applications retain throughput usage state when increasing state.

 This approach ensures that network elements are able to reduce the frequency with which they send updated signals